skkrishnamohan/100-days-of-devops-kodekloud/README.md

 **Task:**
 Set up password-less authentication from user `thor` on the jump host to all app servers through their respective sudo users.

+---

+## Day 08: Install Ansible 4.9.0 on Jump Host Using pip3

+During the weekly meeting, the Nautilus DevOps team discussed automation and configuration management solutions.
+After considering several options, the team decided to use Ansible due to its simple setup and minimal prerequisites.
+They want to start testing using Ansible, so the jump host will be used as an Ansible controller to run tasks on the other servers.

+**Task:**
+Install Ansible version 4.9.0 on the jump host using `pip3` only.
+Make sure the Ansible binary is available globally on this system, so all users can run Ansible commands.

+---

+## Day 09: Fix MariaDB Initialization Issue on Database Server

+There is a critical issue going on with the Nautilus application in Stratos DC.
+The production support team identified that the application is unable to connect to the database.
+After investigation, the team found that the MariaDB service is down on the database server.

+**Task:**
+Resolve the MariaDB initialization issue on the database server.
+MariaDB expects an empty data directory during initialization, but `/var/lib/mysql` already contains files—likely from a previous install or failed setup.
+Ensure MariaDB is properly